teuben/nemo/docs/source/bench.rst

      - 87.000
      -
      - (linux) software floating point

+The rubbish below are from the old latex table, TBD which ones make it into the new table

 i7-3630QM @ 3.4 GHz          & 0.000177 & hackcode1 & 2014 laptop \\
 i70-870 @ 2.93 GHz	     & 0.00030 & hackcode1 & 2010 desktop \\